-I’ll admit, I’m addicted to reading and I have a terrible habit of purchasing a lot of books when I already have a pile waiting for me to read.
+I’ll admit, I’m addicted to reading, and I have a terrible habit of purchasing a lot of books when I already have a pile waiting for me to read.
 It must be genetic because my daughter has the same tendencies towards books.
 Luckily, membership to our local library is free, which allows my daughter to pick out as many new books as she’d like to read.
-They also have books on tape and CD, which allows her to be read to, while I manage to get some work done.
-Thrift stores and garage sales are another option to pick up gently used books for cheap.
+They also have books on tape and CD, which will enable her to be read to, while I manage to get some work done.
+Thrift stores and garage sales are other good options to pick up gently used books inexpensively.

 7. Water Play

 Living here in Texas, if you’re going to be outside during the summer, you need to be in the water.
-Stay cool and have fun by allowing your little ones to water the plants, garden or lawn.
+Stay cool and have fun by allowing your little ones to water the plants, garden, or lawn.
 Set up a sprinkler and let them run through it or fill up a bucket of water and give them some water toys to play with.
 My daughter loves when I fill up her wading pool and set her with her tea set – she could play in there for hours.
 Of course, never leave the wee ones unattended when playing with water.
+Other water toys you may want to purchase are a water table, a Slip N’ Slide, or water balloons.

 8. Get Entrepreneurial

-I don’t know if you’re born with an entrepreneurial spirit, but as a child, I was always trying to sell something.
-From having a lemonade stand to making my own perfume and trying to sell it to my neighbors, I was always looking for creative ways to make money.
-Encourage your child’s entrepreneurial spirit by helping them set up a lemonade stand, starting a blog or selling their creative wares on Etsy.
-For more information on how to encourage your child’s entrepreneurial spirit, see Raising CEO Kids.
+I don’t know if you’re born with the entrepreneurial bug, but as a child, I was always trying to sell something.
+From lemonade and perfume to pet rocks and salamanders, I was always looking for creative ways to make money.
+Encourage your child’s entrepreneurial spirit by helping them set up a lemonade stand, starting a blog, or selling their creative wares on Etsy.
+For more information on how to encourage your child’s entrepreneurial spirit, see the book, Raising CEO Kids.

 9. Get Moving